State records: Woodbury nursing home owners sought to close troubled facility, but didn't finalize plans

 "A nursing home closure poses significant risks to residents and can have far-reaching impacts on families, staff, and the broader community," said Richard Mollot, who advocates for nursing home residents as executive director of Manhattan-based Long Term Care Community Coalition.
 "Residents may experience 'transfer trauma,' marked by severe emotional distress and a decline in physical health.
 It can even result in resident death."

-For months, the owners of Cold Spring Hills have been trying sell the facility, which last year got one of the largest federal financial penalties in the country for jeopardizing patient safety.
+For months, the owners of Cold Spring Hills have been trying to sell the facility, which last year got one of the largest federal financial penalties in the country for jeopardizing patient safety.
 It remains unclear whether the owners intend to take on new patients while seeking a buyer.

-Adding more residents would generate much needed revenue that potentially could be used to repair the aging building and its numerous physical and mechanic woes, according to Lisa Wickens-Alteri, the nursing home's court-ordered independent health monitor.
+Adding more residents would generate much-needed revenue that potentially could be used to repair the aging building and its numerous physical and mechanic woes, according to Lisa Wickens-Alteri, the nursing home's court-ordered independent health monitor.

 An Oct.
 16 report from Wickens-Alteri indicated that "once a new medical director is confirmed, admissions will begin after admission policies and protocols are reviewed and compliant."
 The facility's medical director resigned earlier this month.